Skip to content

 Note

-These steps were adopted from our Managed OpenShift Black Belts here.
+These steps were adopted from our Configuring log forwarding section of the documentation.

-Configuring ROSA to send logs to CloudWatch is not covered in this lab, as it goes beyond the lab's scope.
+The steps to configure ROSA to send logs to CloudWatch is not covered in this lab, as it goes beyond the lab's scope (see the docs above).
 However, integrating with AWS and enabling CloudWatch logging is an important aspect of ROSA's integration with AWS, so a script has been included to simplify the configuration process.
 The script will automatically set up AWS CloudWatch.
 If you're interested, you can examine the script to understand the steps involved.

 1. Run the following script to configure your ROSA cluster to forward logs to CloudWatch.